syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/unload-the-pdf-document-from-viewer.md

 ---
 layout: post
-title: Unload the PDF document from Viewer in Blazor PDF Viewer | Syncfusion®
+title: Unload the PDF document from Viewer in Blazor PDF Viewer | Syncfusion&reg;
-description: Learn here all about Unload the PDF document from Viewer in Syncfusion® Blazor PDF Viewer component and more.
+description: Learn here all about Unload the PDF document from Viewer in Syncfusion&reg; Blazor PDF Viewer component and more.
 platform: Blazor
 control: PDF Viewer
 documentation: ug